OGHN/GiftShop/README.md

 # GiftShop
-Develop branch: all features should be merged into this branch.
+Develop branch: all features should be merged into this branch only.